 Australian Owlet-nightjar – Variations of Typical Calls

 XC183575 This next recording was made during the day and is another example of the typical single, double then triple-note series.
 Although most-commonly heard at night, Australian Owlet-nightjars can sometimes be heard calling from their roosting hollows during the day.
 The bell-like notes in this sample are from a Crimson Rosella.
 Recorded in Yengo National Park, New South Wales.

 XC335530 The next sample contains a different call – a single phrase of five ‘churred’ notes.
 Recorded in Mutawintji National Park, New South Wales.

-XC335529 In the following recording a variety of less-commonly heard growls and shrieks can be heard.
+XC335529 In the following recording a variety of less-commonly heard rasps and shrieks can be heard.
 Recorded at Mutawintji National Park, New South Wales.

 XC287368 In this final sample, three birds can be heard making soft, single-note calls.
 Recorded at Yarriabinni National Park, New South Wales.

 License audio for use in documentaries, film, radio, sound installations and more…